LeoPits/OCR-Dot-matrix-text/README.md

 I use  Tesseract OCR engine (https://tesseract-ocr.github.io/) with default  page segmentation , the experiments show the LCDDot_FT_500.traineddata performs the best results in this case.
 Two methods are used to control the label:
 * **SequenceMatcher** is a class available in python module named *difflib*.
-It can be used for comparing pairs of input sequences. with the function *ratio( )* returns the similarity score ( float in [0,1] ) between input strings.
+It can be used for comparing pairs of input sequences.
+With the function *ratio( )* returns the similarity score ( float in [0,1] ) between input strings.
 It sums the sizes of all matched sequences returned by function.
-* Regular expression
+* **Regular expression** is a class available in python module named *re*.
+The function *re.match()* checks for a match only at the beginning of the string

+Saving all result in json file:
 ```
         {
             "Name_original_file": "A_0.png",